-In essence, this idea suggests that areas where there isn’t detail are just as important as those that are full.
+In essence, this idea suggests that areas with little to no detail are just as important as those that are full.
 The simple things can mean something too.
-That is exactly what our line art posters show!
+That is exactly what our line art posters indicate!

-Our collection includes lots of different sorts of line drawings too.
+Our collection includes lots of different variations of line drawings too.
 For example, some of the designs are one line art.
 This means that a single, continuous line is used to complete the whole design.
-This stripped back sort of art is exactly what we love here at Project Nord.
+This stripped-back style of art is exactly what we love here at Project Nord.

 Where did Line Art Posters come from?

-Although line art has become trendy recently, it’s been around for a long time!
+Although line art has become trendy recently, it’s actually been around for a long time!

-Line art drawings started out as preparatory sketches for larger pieces of work.
-When Leonardo Da Vinci came along around the 16th Century, his remarkable skills as a draughtsman, as well as an artist gained him fame.
+Line art drawings started as preparatory sketches for larger pieces of work.
+When Leonardo Da Vinci came along around the 16th Century, his remarkable skills as a draughtsman alongside his artistry gained him fame.

-Between doing studies for paintings and ground-breaking sketches of the human anatomy, Da Vinci made sure that simple drawings were treated as art pieces in their own right.
+Between creating studies for paintings and ground-breaking sketches of the human anatomy, Da Vinci made sure that simple drawings were treated as art pieces in their own right.

 It wasn’t until Modern art emerged in the twentieth century that artists took the idea of line art one step further.
-Pablo Picasso’s contour drawings are a perfect example of simple lines being left in the final outcome of the piece.
-Even though they look modern now, they brought completely new energy to the art world back in Picasso’s day.
+Pablo Picasso’s contour drawings are a perfect example of simple lines encapsulating the final outcome of the piece.
+Even though they look modern now, they brought new energy to the art world in Picasso’s day.

 This design seems to reference Picasso’s surrealist depictions of faces.
-As the shape is so interesting, the lines left alone allow you to focus on the interesting shape.
-Having colour on top would be too much and make the work too busy.
+As the shape is so interesting, the simple black lines allow you to focus on the interesting shape.
+Adding colour on top would be too much and make the work too busy.
 This line art is almost abstract in style and works perfectly on your wall.

 The eruption of Pop Art in the sixties brought a whole new wave of line art drawings into the limelight.
 Just take a piece of Keith Haring's work, for example.

-They were made up of bold lines with colours in-between.
-His goal was not to create realistic works but simple ones instead which could convey a message easily.
+These works were made up of bold lines with colours in-between.
+His goal was not to create realistic works but simple ones that could convey a message easily.
 This is exactly what line art does.

 As his drawings were so simple, they were also very easily recognisable.
-In fact, he painted murals around New York which everyone knew was his.
+He painted murals around New York that everyone knew was his.
 Art was taking on a new and important role in society - to bring people together and educate.
-Line art was a brilliant tool for Haring to employ to do this.
+Line art was a brilliant tool for Haring to employ this.

 It turns out that there is a lot more to this wall art than first catches the eye.
-Know that as you hang your Project Nord poster, you’ve got a little piece of art history there on your wall!
+By hanging up your Line Art poster from Project Nord, you’ve got a little piece of art history right there on your wall!

-How can I incorporate Line Art Posters into my own home?
+How can I incorporate Line Art Posters into my home?

-Minimalist line art makes a brilliant addition to your home decor, no matter how you have it decorated at the moment.
+Minimalist line art makes a brilliant addition to your home decor, no matter how you currently have it decorated.
 That’s what’s so brilliant about these simple wall art prints.
-So, let’s take a look at the different ways you can bring line wall art into your spaces.
+So, let’s take a look at the different ways you can bring line art into your spaces.

 If you do want to explore coloured posters, a favourite is using blue posters as a match.
-This works especially well if you pair them up with designs which have lots of texture in them.
+This works especially well if you pair them up with designs with a lot of texture.

-For this reason, our North Sea posters are a great choice.
-The North Sea collection were all hand-painted and you can still see the brushstrokes clearly.
-When they are displayed next to pieces with lots of white space, the eye can take in all the designs properly.
+For this reason, our ‘La Mer’ poster is a great choice.
+The is part of our North Sea collection and was hand-painted.
+You can still clearly see the brushstrokes.
+When this poster is displayed next to a piece with lots of white space, the eye can take in all the designs properly.
 They are the perfect pair!

-And, luckily for you, there is a wide variety of styles of North Sea posters to choose from.
-This means you can experiment with different sizes and designs and work out how they tessellate together.
+And, luckily for you, there is a wide variety of styles of blue posters to choose from.
+This means you can experiment with different sizes and designs and work out how they tessellate together alongside line art.

 If you’re desperate for a bit more detail, why don’t you mount your posters?
 Framed line art looks brilliantly sleek.
 And, it brings another texture into the overall composition.
-A deep, reddy-coloured wooden frame works brilliantly in this circumstance.
+A deep reddy-coloured wooden frame suits brilliantly in this circumstance.

-As we have a number of designs which feature line art faces, it’s also a nice idea to get several in the same size and line them up next to each other.
+As we have several designs that feature line art faces, it’s also a nice idea to get several in the same size and line them up next to each other.

 This way, it looks like the faces are almost metamorphosing into each other.
 With the colours kept so simple, there’s no way that this could look over-bearing or messy.

 Some of our other posters work well in pairs as well.
 Have you seen our Female Body designs?
 One represents the top half of the body and the other, the bottom half.
-They look lovely when hung next to one another.
+They look lovely when hung next to each other.

-These designs are timeless and also work in so many different spaces.
+These designs are timeless and work in so many different spaces.
 The softer designs are brilliant for the bedroom.
 As they are so simple, they can also be placed in the spaces you work in.
 They are simply inspiring!
 Take a look at Project Nord’s Line Art poster collection to find the perfect wall print for you.